 3.2.
-Descriptor for a higher education qualification: Licenciatura degrees
+Descriptor for a qualification: Licenciatura degrees

-Under the national system of higher education degrees and diplomas, approved by Decree-Law no. 74/2006, of 24^{th} March, as amended by Decree-Law no. 107/2008, of 25^{th} June, the Licenciatura degree is awarded to students who have demonstrated that they:
+Under the national system of higher education degrees and diplomas, approved by Decree-Law 74/2006, 24 March, as amended by Decree-Law 107/2008, 25 June, the Licenciatura degree is awarded to students who have demonstrated that they:

-- a. possess knowledge and capacity of understanding in a training area at such a level that: - i) they can develop and expand on the knowledge acquired in secondary education; - ii) they can work with advanced learning materials and relate to them; - iii) they have state-of-the-art knowledge in some aspects of this area; - b. know how to apply acquired knowledge and understanding in order to clearly demonstrate a professional approach to the work carried out in their vocational area; - have the capacity to solve problems within the field of their studies, based upon their own arguments; - d. have the capacity to collate, select, and interpret relevant information, particularly in their training area, which will enable them to support the solutions they present and the opinions they put forward, including analysis of relevant social, technical and ethical aspects; - e. possess competences that enable them to communicate information, ideas, problems and solutions, to both experts and non-experts; - f. possess learning competences that will enable them to benefit from lifelong learning with a high degree of autonomy.
+- a. possess knowledge and capacity of understanding in a training area at such a level that: - i) they can develop and expand on the knowledge acquired in secondary education; - ii) they can work with advanced learning materials and relate to them; - iii) they have state-of-the-art knowledge in some aspects of this area; - know how to apply acquired knowledge and understanding in order to clearly demonstrate a professional approach to the work carried out in their vocational area; - c. have the capacity to solve problems within the field of their studies, based upon their own arguments; - d. have the capacity to collate, select, and interpret relevant information, particularly in their training area, which will enable them to support the solutions they present and the opinions they put forward, including analysis of relevant social, technical and ethical aspects; - e. possess skills that enable them to communicate information, ideas, problems and solutions, to both experts and non-experts; - f. possess learning competences that will enable them to benefit from lifelong learning with a high degree of autonomy.

 In polytechnic education, the cycle of studies leading to the Licenciatura degree has 180 credits and normally takes six curricular semesters of students' work.
-In specific cases, where access to professional practice depends on a longer training path, the Licenciatura course can include up to 240 credits, lasting normally for up to seven or eight curricular semesters, following express national or European legal regulations or established practice in reference higher education institutions within the European Higher Education Area.
+In specific cases, where access to professional practice depends on a longer training path, the Licenciatura degree can include up to 240 credits, lasting normally for up to seven or eight curricular semesters, following express national or European legal regulations or established practice in reference higher education institutions within the European Higher Education Area.
 Higher education institutions may award diplomas for the conclusion of at least 120 credits, as part of a Licenciatura degree (higher education short cycle diploma, as indicated in Table 1).